laranjeirapedro/new_portfolio/README.md

 - **Next.js:** By leveraging Next.js, I was able to create a fast, SEO-friendly, and production-ready portfolio.
 The framework allowed me to implement routing and static site generation effectively.
 - **TypeScript:** Using TypeScript helped me write more maintainable code by providing static typing, reducing errors and improving collaboration in a team environment.
 - **Tailwind CSS:** Tailwind allowed me to quickly design a responsive and clean layout without the need for custom CSS.
 It also helped in maintaining consistency in design across the site.
+- **GitHub API:** Gained experience in integrating third-party APIs and handling asynchronous data fetching and filtering to enhance user experience.

 ## Future Improvements

-- **API Integration for Blog:** In the future, I plan to integrate an API to dynamically pull projects and a blog session with posts and other content.
+- **API Integration for Blog:** In the future, I plan to integrate an API to dynamically pull blog posts and other content.
-- **Advanced Contact Form:** I plan to enhance the contact form.
+- **Advanced Contact Form:** I plan to enhance the contact form with better validation and spam protection.
-- **Dynamic Projects Section:** Displays different projects with descriptions, images, and links to the live projects or repositories.
 - **Skills Section:** Showcases the main technologies and frameworks I am proficient in.
 Designed with a grid layout to display icons for each technology.
 - **Accessibility Improvements:** Adding better accessibility features like ARIA roles and focus states to improve the user experience for all visitors.
 - **Performance Optimizations:** I plan to analyze and optimize the performance further, using tools like Lighthouse and Web Vitals to ensure the site loads quickly on all devices.

 ## Conclusion